ianpatrickhines/liquid-syntax-mode/readme.md

 ## (NationBuilder) Liquid support for Sublime Text

-This is a fork of the [shopify-liquid](https://bitbucket.org/granteagon/shopify-liquid) syntax, which was based off of the Djaniero package for Django.
+This is a fork of the [(Siteleaf) Liquid support for Sublime Text](https://github.com/siteleaf/liquid-syntax-mode) syntax.

+It’s super early on, and I’ve yet to customize it much at all.
+Basically all I’ve done is change it to recognize .html files as Liquid, because NationBuilder uses the .html extension for it’s liquid files.

+I hope to eventually update it to recognize all of NationBuilder’s liquid variables as snippets, but that’s a project for a rainy day.

 ## Installation